 A Landing Page, as I am sure you all know, is the page potential customers go to to find out about your product.
 However, much more than that, it is a great way to test that product in the real-world market and against actual user expectations.

 For the most part, landing pages seem to get used as an elaborate email capture page; however, it doesn’t have to be so limited.
 Rather than using it to build your mailing list, it can be used to measure demand and can even help determine appropriate pricing.

 By adding an interstitial page between the features and signup form, a page that shows a pricing table (ideal for telecom), you can determine which price is more appealing by analyzing the extra clicks which will help you narrow down on what price is appropriate to the market.
 This method can be combined with A/B testing to help you further determine which “pitch” works best for conversions.

 Competitive Products in the Market

 While I don’t want to be a downer, but the reality is that there is a high likelihood that the product you are looking to launch is already available in the market; or at the very least, a very similar one.
-Once again, this is not a reason to be discouraged; instead, this is an opportunity to validate your MVP at a substantially lower cost.
+Once again, this is not a reason to be discouraged; instead, this is an opportunity to validate your MVP, and the MVP product development, at a substantially lower cost.
 Why?
 Because you already have a product to analyze!

 If your product is similar to another, your first step in validation should be analyzing the already available product to see what they have that your product doesn’t.
 That is step one, but you shouldn’t stop there.
 The next logical step is to analyze what your product has that they might be lacking, and then, utilizing some other methods on this list like social-media survey, A/B tests, and more, you can determine how your differentiators resonate with the market.
 Hopefully, what you’ll discover is that your own products unique features are what the market is looking for; and if not, you have somewhere to pivot towards.